johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 - At this stage the mmWave sensor is configured and we now want to start sending data to the CC3235SF so that it can be sent to the cloud service.

-- Close the High Accuracy Visualiser window and press the **SW1** which will convert the output stream from binary to text which can easily be viewed and consumed by the CC3235SF MCU.
+- Close the High Accuracy Visualiser window and press the **SW1** button which will convert the output stream from binary to text which can easily be viewed and consumed by the CC3235SF MCU.

-- Open a serial port on the CFG port (115200,n,8,1) and you should see this line buffered status reported every second from the mmWave board.
+- Open a serial port on the CFG port (921600,n,8,1) and you should see this line buffered status reported every second from the mmWave board.

 ![Terminal - mmWave](/screenshots/TERM-mmwave.png)